 You will usually receive your driving licence within three weeks.
 If you have passed a practical driving test and handed over your provisional driving licence to the examiner, the test pass certificate the driving examiner issues you with entitles you to legally drive until your full driving licence arrives.

 Your photocard driving licence must be renewed every 10 years.
 Section 4 on the front of your photocard licence provides the date your licence was issued (4a) and the date it expires (4b).
 Providing the address details held with the DVLA are current, they will send you an application form around two months before your licence expires.

 Which countries can i drive with UK licence

 A full and valid GB driving licence permits you to drive in all European Union (EU) or European Economic Area (EEA) countries, and Switzerland.
+If you intend on driving outside of the EU or EEA areas, you may need an International Driving Permit.
 The EU/EEA countries are:

 Austria, Belgium, Bulgaria, Czech Republic, Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain and Sweden.